Fire and rescue services

 You need permission to cross borders on the main sealed roads, including at the borders with Libya, Sudan, Israel and parts of the Sinai.
 Get permission from the Travel Permits Department of the Egyptian Ministry of the Interior.

-If, despite our advice, you plan to cross from Egypt into the Gaza strip:
+If, despite our advice, you plan to cross from Egypt into Gaza (Palestine):

-You must get permission from Egyptian authorities to enter and exit the Gaza Strip using the Rafah border crossing.
+You must get permission from Egyptian authorities to enter and exit Gaza using the Rafah border crossing.

-If you enter the Gaza Strip through this border, you must leave the same way.
+If you enter Gaza through this border, you must leave the same way.

-You may be delayed in the Gaza Strip for a long time, possibly weeks while waiting for approval to return.
+You may be delayed in Gaza for a long time, possibly weeks while waiting for approval to return.

 The Australian Government can't influence the granting of approval or when the crossing will open.
 Our ability to provide consular help in Gaza is extremely limited.

 Road travel to Abu Simbel, 40km north of the Sudanese border, can be dangerous.
-If you do, go on an organised tour guarded by police escorts.
+If you do go, only travel with an organised tour guarded by police escorts.

-There's a high threat of terrorist attacks within 50km of Egypt's border with Libya.
+There's a high threat of terrorist attacks within 40km of Egypt's border with Libya.
 Deadly attacks have occurred in the area.

 You can't drive in Egypt on your Australian driver's licence.